bentoml/BentoML/docs/source/concepts.rst

 BentoML has great support for online serving and offline batch serving.
 It has a high-performance API server that can load a saved Bento and expose a REST API for client access.
-It also provide tools to load the Bento and feed it with a batch of inputs for offline inferencing.
+It also provide tools to load the Bento and feed it with a batch of inputs for offline inference.
 Edge serving is only supported when the client has the Python runtime, e.g. model serving in a router or a Raspberry Pi.

 Online API Serving